aptos-labs/aptos-core/developer-docs-site/docs/concepts/governance.md

 :::

 ## Who can resolve
-- Anyone can resolve an on-chain proposal that has passed voting requirements.
-To resolve a proposal, you can use the `aptos governance execute-proposal` command from Aptos CLI.
+- Anyone can resolve an on-chain proposal that has passed voting requirements by using the `aptos governance execute-proposal` command from Aptos CLI.

 ## Aptos Improvement Proposals (AIPs)